 Foreign transaction fees: It’s 2 percent, which is a little better than average.

 Credit limit: You choose your credit limit and it ranges from $200 to $3,000.
 Note that your security deposit does not earn interest.
-Your card can’t be used until the security deposit has been paid in full.
-The online application offers several payment methods and you can choose one depending on how fast you need the card.
+You can’t be approved or declined until the security deposit has been paid in full.
+You have 80 days to fund the deposit account before your application is considered withdrawn.
+The online application offers several payment methods you can choose from.
+Note: In the comments section below, one of my awesome readers said that limit increases are done only in $50 increments.

-This card gets a thumbs-up rating from me, but it’s kind of a middle-tier card compared to the other cards on my list of The Best (and Worst) Secured Credit Cards.
+The bottom line Merrick Bank’s Secured Visa Card gets a thumbs-up rating from me.
+I have it ranked as a middle-tier card compared to the other cards on my list of The Best (and Worst) Secured Credit Cards.
+But I am moving it up a notch because they’re offering a FICO score and I’ve heard decent things about customer service.

 Note: Credit card agreements change frequently.
 So my review is based on the information that was in effect today.
 Be sure you read all the disclosure statements carefully.